PornMogulDev/Porn-Studio-Mogul/data/help_content/shooting_blocs.md

 The Shooting Bloc is meant to simulate the fact that studios usually hire a crew, a location, equipment, etc to shoot a bunch of scenes.
 Realistically, also performers, and this might be a thing once the 'based off location' system is implemented.

-Right now, there is no maximum number of shooting blocs that you can book for a week.
+Right now, there is no maximum number of shooting blocs that the player can book for any given week.
 There should probably be, once I figure out how the player avatar will function.
 I am leaning towards individual producer with some fatigue or stress system.
 Perhaps, once I implement an AI, it would also be possible to hire extra producers for the studio that can create scenes.